-When the Board→Double Dummy command has been used, BridgeComposer includes the par score following the double dummy analysis (see Makeable Contracts and Double Dummy Analysis).
+When the Board→Double Dummy command has been used, BridgeComposer also shows the par score (in both makeable contracts format and grid format) and the par contract(s) (in makeable contracts format only). (see Makeable Contracts and Double Dummy Analysis).

 The Encyclopedia of Bridge defines par as “the result on a hand if both sides have done as well as possible.”
 This implicitly includes both bidding and play.
 As described following, BridgeComposer uses the double dummy analysis to determine the par score for a deal.

 "The par score is the number of points of a deal based on the trick score of the par result, with open cards (double dummy).
 This result is computed by comparing all possible (doubled) contracts, including all passes.
 The number of tricks for a certain contract—and hence the corresponding score—may be derived from the double dummy analysis."

 Note: The standard refers to this as the optimum score rather than the par score, but (as used therein) it is the same concept.